DEFENCE FORCE RECRUITING REMAINS OPEN FOR BUSINESS

 About the Job

 Military Police personnel provide commanders with an essential element of command and control through the application of the four main Military Police functions of Law Enforcement - Mobility and Manoeuvre Support; Security; and Internment and Detention operations.
-These functions are equally applicable in Australia and overseas through the essential tasks of Policing the force' and Policing in support of the mission'.
+These functions are equally applicable in Australia and overseas through the essential tasks of and .

-Military Police personnel have the opportunity to specialise, once they have achieved the requirements of Private Proficient and completed the mandatory requirements of the competency log book for their employment category, by undertaking further military and category courses, as well as tertiary studies.
+Military Police personnel have the opportunity to specialise, once they have achieved the requirements of Private Proficient and completed the mandatory requirements of the competency log book for their employment category.
+Specialisation is achieved by undertaking further military and category courses, as well as tertiary studies.

-Military Police General Duties (ECN 315-2) is a Regular and Reserve employment category that provides Army with its full suite of Military Police tasks including Law Enforcement - inclusive of minor criminal investigations, Security, Mobility and Manoeuvre Support and Internment and Detention Operations.
+Military Police General Duties provide Army with its full suite of Military Police tasks including Law Enforcement - inclusive of minor criminal investigations, Security, Mobility and Manoeuvre Support and Internment and Detention Operations.

-The Military Police General Duties employment category is further divided into four sub-categories, Military Police General Duties Grade One (ECN 315-21), Military Police General Duties Grade Two (ECN 315-22), Military Police Specialist - Dog Handler (ECN 315-23), Military Police Specialist - Close Personal Protection Operative (ECN 315-24).
+The Military Police General Duties employment category is further divided into four sub-categories, Military Police General Duties Grade One Military Police General Duties Grade Two, Military Police Specialist - Dog, Military Police Specialist - Close Personal Protection Operative.

 Military Police General Duties Specialist employment categories provide Army with specialist policing capabilities that enable them to be employed within a Tactical Support Team, executing tasks beyond the capability or resources of Military Police General Duties.
 Therefore, in addition to their generalist police skills and specialisation, Military Police Specialists are highly trained in advanced weapons systems, close quarter fighting, surveillance, reconnaissance and individual and team drills that enable them to execute tactical operations against criminal elements of greater tactical risk or complexity.

-The Military Police Australian Defence Force Investigator (ECN 315-3) is a Regular and Reserve employment category that provides Army with a serious, complex and sensitive investigative capability domestically and overseas.
+The Military Police Australian Defence Force Investigator is a role that provides Army with a serious, complex and sensitive investigative capability domestically and overseas.
 This includes tasks such as crime scene examinations, investigation of incidents and the collection, recording and subsequent presentation of evidence at judicial proceedings.
 Australian Defence Force Investigators also work with State, Territory and Australian Federal Police.

 Recruitment into the Investigator category is primarily through Military Police - General Duties although personnel may be recognised given their previous employment or experience as suitable for expedited transfer into the category.